-The total pension liability for the June 30, 2021 measurement period was determined by an actuarial valuation as of June 30, 2021.
+The total pension liability for the June 30, 2022 measurement period was determined by an actuarial valuation as of June 30, 2021, with update procedures used to roll forward the total pension liability as of June 30, 2023.
 The total pension liability was based on the following assumptions:

 Miscellaneous

 Valuation Date June 30, 2021

-Measurement Date June 30, 2021
+Measurement Date June 30, 2022

 Actuarial Cost Method Entry Age Normal

 Cost Method

 Actuarial Assumptions:

-Discount Rate 7.15%
+Discount Rate 6.90%

-Inflation 2.50%
+Inflation 2.30%

 Salary Increases (1)

 Mortality Rate Table (2)

 Post Retirement Benefit Increase (3)

-- (1) Varies by entry age and service - (2) The mortality table used was developed based on CalPERS' specific data.
-For more details on this table, please refer to the Experience Study and Review of Assumptions report from December 2017. - (3) The less of contact COLA or 2.50% until Purchasing Power Protection Allowance Floor on purchasing power applies, 2.50% thereafter.
+- (1) Varies by entry age and service - (2) Derived using CalPERS' Membership Data for all Funds.
+The mortality table was developed based on CalPERS-specific data.
+The rates incorporate Generational Mortality to capture ongoing mortality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
+For more details, please refer to the 2021 experience study report that can be found on the CalPERS website - (3) Contract COLA up to 2.30% until Purchasing Power Protection Allowance Floor on Purchasing Power applies